mnrojas2/DiaBloS/docs/source/developer.rst

 Software hierarchy
 ------------------

-A hierarchical diagram of the tool's main classes and functions is presented in Figure \ref{fig:software-diagram}, and a description of its most important classes and functions of this software library is presented below:
+A hierarchical diagram of the tool's main classes and functions is presented in the following figure, and a description of its most important classes and functions of this software library is presented below:

 .. image:: images/software-hierarchy.png